numbats/startr/README.md

 ### Develop your Modules

-4. **Develop your Modules, Commit and Push to GitHub**: Now you can make changes in the source code.
+4. **Add your module files and Commit**: Now you can make changes in the source code.
 After you've made your changes, stage them for commit:

 ```bash
 git add .